 5.5 Arrangements for Training Staff

-Employers are responsible for ensuring their members of staff are competent and confident in carrying out their responsibilities for safeguarding and promoting the welfare of children.
-In order to this, employers will recognise that members of staff have different training needs depending on their degree of contact and their level of responsibility.
+Employers are responsible for ensuring their staff are competent and confident in carrying out their responsibilities for safeguarding and promoting the welfare of children.
+To do this employers will recognise that staff have different training needs depending on their degree of contact and their level of responsibility.

-All professionals including staff in the private and voluntary sectors, require a general awareness of known indicators and pre-disposing factors of abuse as well as (role specific) detailed knowledge of agreed policies and procedures, including recognising and responding to safeguarding and child protection concerns, multi-agency working and completing child in need assessments, safeguarding disabled children and safeguarding where there are concerns about domestic abuse, parental mental ill health and substance misuse.
+All professionals including staff in the private and voluntary sectors, require a general awareness of known indicators and pre-disposing factors of abuse as well as (role specific) detailed knowledge of agreed policies and procedures.

 All front line staff must be trained to pass calls about the safety of children to the appropriate professional staff.
 This includes reception and switchboard operators and administrative staff.

-LSCB training for staff engaged in child protection work must include:
+Safeguarding Children Partnership training for staff engaged in child safeguarding must include:

-For staff working with adults, employers must ensure that they have sufficient training to inform and enable recognition of concerns about any dependent children which require referral to Children's Social Care/Safeguarding Investigations Unit.
+For staff working with adults, employers must ensure that they have sufficient training to inform and enable recognition of concerns about any dependent children which require referral to Children's Social Care/Police.

 All employees and volunteers who have any contact with children must be included in their agency's training programme on child protection at basic or more advanced level according to their role.